aviate-labs/node-monitor/README.md

     "IMAPClientEnabled": false
 }
 ```
+The value in `intervalStatusReport` is set in minutes.
+This will be the time interval in which you will receive a status report.
+If set, this value should always be larger than the value in `intervalMinutes`.

 The lookuptable.json file is mapping of node-ids to custom labels.
 Its use is optional.
 Example lookuptable.json: